ffmaer/quicksort-python/README.md

 # quicksort-python
-an implementation of quicksort in Python
+## An implementation of quicksort in Python

+- We randomize the array before sorting to avoid worst case performance.
+- We always choose the first element in the partition to be the pivot.